Abdo865/GSoC-Trivial-server/README.md

 4. Switch to the Run and Debug View in the Sidebar (Ctrl+Shift+D).
 5. Select `Launch Client` from the drop down (if it is not already).
 6. Press ▷ to run the launch config (F5).
+7. make a new text file and save it locally.
+8. start changing it.